11 footballers who did reality TV – and what happened to them

-Football’s love machine fell for Abi Titmuss’s cleavage on the original series of Celebrity Love Island in 2005, memorable chiefly for Kelly Brook’s wooden presentation and Patrick Kielty’s inability to deliver anything resembling humour.
+Football’s love machine fell for Abi Titmuss on the original series of Celebrity Love Island in 2005, memorable chiefly for Kelly Brook’s wooden presentation and Patrick Kielty’s inability to deliver anything resembling humour.

 4. Jamo creates centre-half-sized canapes

-David James gamely entered into the spirit of things by appearing on the Sports Relief edition of The Great British Bake Off earlier this year.
+David James gamely entered into the spirit of things by appearing on the Sports Relief edition of The Great British Bake Off in 2016.
 Unfortunately for the former goalkeeper, his canapes looked more like sausage rolls from the half-time pie stand.

 — Telegraph TV & Radio (@TeleTVRadio) January 27, 2016